MozaAdirafi/WeeklyAssignment01/todolist/README-TWO.md

 Asynchronous Javascript & XML (AJAX) is a set of web technologies that execute without interfering with or reloading the website's current state and send and receive data from a client end server asynchronously.
 AJAX is not a programming language, framework, or library.

+In simpler words, you can use Ajax to load data from backend without actually the page reloading.
+You can also send data to the server in the background, request data and receive data while the page has already loaded.
+Using ajax gives way better user experience on the application.

 ## IMPLEMENTATION
 1. Make a function on "views.py" to show the json